 What are the possible interpretations?

-Two readings are plausible based on what the game actually shows:
+Two readings make sense based on what the game shows:

-1. Hugh survived and returned to the Shelter, setting up a potential Pragmata sequel where he's alive while Diana is on Earth.
+- Hugh survived and made it back to the Shelter, potentially setting up a sequel where he's alive while Diana remains on Earth.

-Capcom has not confirmed whether this ending is canon or what it means for the franchise.
-GamesRadar notes it could even be treated as non-canon, leaving Hugh's death as the definitive outcome.
+Capcom hasn't confirmed whether this ending is canon or what it means for the series.
+It could be treated as non-canon, leaving Hugh's death as the definitive conclusion.
 No sequel has been announced as of April 2026.

 Is the secret ending worth the grind?